The Disability Office at Maynooth University supports students with the following disabilities:

 2. The drop-in hours for the Disability Office are from 12pm – 2pm daily.
 You can call in without an appointment during these times and someone will be available to meet with you.

 3. Sign-up for the Technology Transition Programme for training on technologies to assist with notetaking, reading, writing, time management, and planning and organisational skills.

 4. Check out the technology resources on our website and call into the Technology Training Centre during the drop-in hours from 12pm – 1pm and 2pm – 3pm daily for additional training and support.

-5. Sign-up for Student Plus, an academic skills programme that covers everything from notetaking strategies, study techniques, researching skills, time management, critical reading, academic writing, and proofing and editing written work.
+5. Sign-up for academic skills programmes that covers everything from notetaking strategies, study techniques, researching skills, time management, critical reading, academic writing, and proofing and editing written work.

 6. Your MAP Academic Advisor is a lecturer in your Academic Department who you can talk to about any course related difficulties or academic concerns that you have.